Table of Contents

 1. Rain water

-Image: Rainwater
+Image:- Rainwater

 - Water that is condensed from water vapour in the atmosphere and falls as drops on earth is called rain water or rainfall.